-- A. The residential life care facility will consist of a building or buildings containing assisted living units.
+- A. The residential life care facility will consist of a building or building containing assisted living units.
 These will consist of studio, one (1) or two (2) bedroom units.
 These units will be designed and equipped specifically to meet the special needs of elderly persons.
 Each assisted living unit will be occupied by at least one (1) person who is either sixty (60) years of age or older.
 The management plan required under Paragraph 52.7.13f may include provision that a surviving spouse under the age of sixty (60) may be permitted to remain in the assisted living unit. - B. The residential life care facility will provide the following facilities and services for use by or benefit of all residents of the facility and their guests: - 1.
 A medical facility which will be equipped to provide medical and other health-related services; common areas will contain a dining room, kitchen, lobby, library, gift shop, beauty salon/barber shop, craft/hobby shop, chapel and health club.
 An emergency generator system capable of providing emergency power to both the residential and the medical facility will be provided.
 A fully equipped physical therapy room available to both residents of the life care building and the medical facility will be provided on site.
 Common services will also include food service, housekeeping assistance, a full-time health counselor, a full-time social director, 24-hour on-site license nursing, a medical director or licensed physician on call 24 hours a day, transportation services, home health care or other medical services, a fully integrated 24-hour security system and fire alarm system with individual unit, as well as full facility alerting capability. - C. The residential life care facility will be located on a lot having a minimum of seven (7) contiguous non-wetland acres.
 The lot will have a minimum frontage of three hundred feet (300') on a street and will be of a shape that a square with a minimum dimension of four hundred feet (400') will fit on the lot.
 The total number of assisted living units will not exceed twelve (12) per acre, and the facility will be served by public water supply. - D. The residential life care facility building and structure will not exceed the height limit of the district.
 Assisted living units may be located above other assisted living units.
-When located outside the Gateway Conservation Zone, the Gross Floor Area of all buildings and other structures on the lot may be increased to fifty percent (50%) of the lot area outside the zone. - E. Each studio assisted living unit in the residential life care facility will not contain less than four hundred twenty square feet (420 s.f.) of enclosed floor space; each one (1) bedroom assisted living unit will not consist of less than five hundred twenty square feet (520 s.f.) of enclosed floor space; and each two (2) bedroom assisted living unit will contain not less than seven hundred fifty square feet (750 s.f.) of enclosed floor space.
-No more than twenty-two percent (22%) of assisted living units will be studios. - F. A management plan specifying the occupancy, facilities, services and administration for the residential life care facility will be submitted with the application for Special Exception use.
+When located outside the Gateway Conservation Zone, the Gross Floor Area of all buildings and other structures on the lot may be increased to fifty percent (50%) of the lot area outside the zone. - E. Each studio assisted living unit in the residential life care facility will not contain less than four hundred twenty square feet (420 s.f.) of enclosed floor space; each one (1)

+F. A management plan specifying the occupancy, facilities, services and administration for the residential life care facility will be submitted with the application for Special Exception use.